victoriastuart/victoriastuart.github.io/README.md

 ## References

-References are available upon request (via gmail, to): Victoria.A.Stuart
+References are available upon request to: Victoria.A.Stuart@gmail.com